EHS TESTING

 -

-The District Waiver can only be used toward either the PSAT/NMSQT or SAT; and NOT any other exams offered at Eastmont High School.
+The District Waiver can only be used toward the SAT; and NOT any other exams offered at Eastmont High School.

 Restock Fee: